strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 Like any HTTP server, the Strapi back end receives requests and send responses.
 You can send requests to the Strapi back end to create, retrieve, update, or delete data through the [REST](/dev-docs/api/rest) or [GraphQL](/dev-docs/api/graphql) APIs.

-A request can travel through the Strapi backend as follows:
+A request can travel through the Strapi back end as follows:

 1. The Strapi server receives a [request](/dev-docs/backend-customization/requests-responses#requests).
 2. The request hits [global middlewares](/dev-docs/backend-customization/middlewares) that are run in a sequential order.